MiroPalmu/coe-website/index.md

     btn_class: "btn--info"
   - image_path: "assets/images/pi_aleksi.jpeg"
     title: "Aleksi Vuorinen"
-    excerpt: "Professor of Particle Physics, University of Helsinki, Director <br><br> Vuorinen studies the theoretical particle physics of extremely dense matter using perturbative quantum chromodynamics.
-He directs the CoE and is involved in the research program that studies the matter in the core of neutron stars."
+    excerpt: "Professor of Particle Physics, University of Helsinki, Director <br><br> Vuorinen studies the properties of dense quark matter with the machinery of perturbative Quantum Chromodynamics.
+He is responsible for the smooth operation of the CoE and participates in research programs on neutron-star cores, magnetospheres and mergers."
     image_style: "width: 400px; height: 200px; object-fit: contain;"
     url: "groups/#theoretical-particle-physics---aleksi-vuorinen"
     btn_label: "Learn more"